gregorio-ferreira/the_personality_trap/docs/ARCHITECTURE.md

 Errors during execution are logged and do not halt other experiments; failed runs remain with `succeeded=NULL` for later re-processing.

-## 5. Typer CLI commands

-`tools/pipeline.py` exposes a cohesive CLI for end-to-end operations:

-* `register-experiments` – registers questionnaire runs for selected models and populations.
-Supports `--dry-run`, `--max-personas`, `--max-repetitions`, and custom descriptions.
-* `run-experiments` – processes pending experiments, optionally constrained to specific groups or batch sizes.  `--dry-run` prints the intended scope without contacting model providers.
-* `run-evals` – convenience command that registers experiments (unless `--skip-registration` is set) and immediately executes them.
-This command is a drop-in replacement for the historic pipeline entry point.

-The existing commands (`init-db`, `seed-ref-pop`, `generate-personas`, `analyze`) remain available.
-See `docs/USAGE.md` for quick examples.

-## 6. Notebook validation
+## 5. Notebook workflow

-`examples/questionnaires_evaluation.ipynb` demonstrates the new workflow end to
-end:
+The research workflow is orchestrated through Jupyter notebooks in the `examples/` directory:

+* **`personas_generation.ipynb`** – Demonstrates persona generation using LLM providers
+  with configurable models, populations, and experimental conditions.
+* **`questionnaires_experiments.ipynb`** – Shows the complete experiment registration
+  and execution flow:
-1. Loads configuration and utility helpers.
+  1. Loads configuration and utility helpers
-2. Selects two personas per model/population combination.
+  2. Selects personas by model/population combination
-3. Registers a fresh experiment group for each questionnaire.
+  3. Registers experiment groups for each questionnaire
-4. Runs the pending experiments through the runner.
+  4. Runs pending experiments through the runner
-5. Displays summaries of `experiments_list` and `eval_questionnaires` to verify
+  5. Displays summaries of `experiments_list` and `eval_questionnaires` to verify results
-   stored answers.

-This notebook mirrors the persona-generation example and is intended for manual QA or demos.
+* **Evaluation notebooks** (`evaluations_table*.ipynb`) – Load experimental results
+  from the database and reproduce all analysis tables from the paper.

+These notebooks provide an interactive, step-by-step interface to the registration and execution layers, making them ideal for exploration, validation, and custom analyses.

+See `examples/README.md` for detailed notebook documentation.

-## 7. Automated tests
+## 6. Automated tests

-The following pytest suites cover the new functionality:
+The following pytest suites cover the core functionality:

 * `tests/test_evaluate_registration.py` – validates persona selection,
   experiment group creation, and repetition handling using in-memory SQLModel